LunaDook/KGB/README.md

+# Notice
+This was never my project, it was originally created by @Wolfvak and at some point in the past I had forked it for whatever reason.
+As there is no real need for KGB as a CFW anymore (due to Luma3DS' support for booting from NAND), I'm guessing they discontinued the project.
+I'm keeping the repo up for archival purposes.
+I know for a fact that it was behind wolfvak's repo by a lot of commits though, so keep that in mind.
+I can not and will not provide support for it, and if you do something stupid with it I take no responisbility.

 # KGB-stage2 - Modified KGB payload to boot from NAND rather than SD
 Apparantly there is some issue that prevents stage2 installation from working properly.
 Please don't install it as stage2 right now.
 # Note